Using the API¶

-To know more about what APIs are and why and how they are used, you can read the article "You don't need analogies to understand APIs" written by one of our OpenDataSoft developers.
+To know more about what APIs are and why and how they are used, you can read the article "You don't need analogies to understand APIs" written by one of our Opendatasoft developers.

-- Triple Pattern Fragments API: ODS API for triple pattern querying over datasets from OpenDataSoft portals
+Triple Pattern Fragments API: ODS API for triple pattern querying over datasets from Opendatasoft portals

 All these APIs provide access to any data pushed to the platform, no matter their source or format, as long as the security rules defined by the data owner allow that access.

-These APIs can be used, for example, to search for datasets and data, to compute analysis or to perform geographic aggregations.
+These APIs can be used, for example, to search for datasets and data, to compute analysis, or to perform geographic aggregations.
 Still developer-oriented, but for more concrete examples of what can be done with APIs: applications as data reuses.
-Some of OpenDataSoft customers have indeed seen their datasets being reused through their API, to create applications (i.e. Qui dit miam ! and Y'A D Frites!
-2 applications that display the school canteen menu of French cities, Toulouse, Rennes and Saint-Malo).
+Some of Opendatasoft customers have indeed seen their datasets being reused through their API to create applications.
+For example, "Qui dit miam !" and "Y'A D Frites!" are 2 applications that display the school canteen menu of French cities, Toulouse, Rennes, and Saint-Malo.

-- The OpenDataSoft platform is a network of OpenDataSoft portals.
+The Opendatasoft platform is a network of Opendatasoft portals.

-- A portal provides a catalog of all of its datasets.
+A portal provides a catalog of all of its datasets.

-- Each dataset is defined by a dictionary of metadata, a data schema (specifying fields names and types) and a collection of records.
+Each dataset is defined by a dictionary of metadata, a data schema (specifying fields names and types), and a collection of records.

-- Each record provides values for each of the dataset's fields.
+Each record provides values for each of the dataset's fields.

-- Key changes in the v2:
+Key changes in the V2:

-- special filters (such as geofilter and facet filters) are now directly integrated to ODSQL, in the
+Special filters (such as geofilter and facet filters) are now directly integrated to ODSQL, in the

 Triple Pattern Fragments¶

 The Triple Pattern Fragments (TPF) API enables dataset querying in Resource Description Framework (RDF) format.
-This work is still in progress and is part of a PhD that aims to improve OpenDataSoft datasets quality using semantic web technologies.

-OData, WFS and CSW¶
+OData, WFS, and CSW¶